GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server asks the client to join channels with MC_JOIN ({{channel-join-frame}}) frames and to leave channels with MC_LEAVE ({{channel-leave-frame}}) frames.

-The server uses the MC_ANNOUNCE ({{channel-announce-frame}}) frame before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the secrets necessary to decode packets in the channel.
+The server uses the MC_ANNOUNCE ({{channel-announce-frame}}) frame before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the secrets necessary to decode the headers of packets in the channel.
+MC_KEY frames provide the secrets necessary to decode the payload of packets in the channel.
 {{fig-client-channel-states}} shows the states a channel has from the clients point of view.

 Joining a channel after receiving an MC_JOIN frame is OPTIONAL for clients.
-If a client decides to not join after being asked to do so, it can indicate this decision by sending an MC_STATE ({{client-channel-state-frame}}) frame with state Declined Join and an appropriate reason.
+If a client decides not to join after being asked to do so, it can indicate this decision by sending an MC_STATE ({{client-channel-state-frame}}) frame with state Declined Join and an appropriate reason.

 The server ensures that in aggregate, all channels that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the initial values in the transport parameter or last MC_LIMITS ({{client-limits-frame}}) frame the server received.